cluesurf/term/book/folders.md

-# Folder Structure in StarTree
+# Folder Structure in TermTree

-The "index" file for a folder is called `star.tree` (you'll notice many of those in the repo already).
+The "index" file for a folder is called `term.tree` (you'll notice many of those in the repo already).
 This is how we name it, like `index.js`.
 Then you can name files whatever you want so long as it's a lowercase alphabetic, hyphen, or number character.